Town Center at Boca Raton: History

-On January 4, 2018, it was announced Sears would close its anchor store.
+On January 4, 2018, it was announced that Sears would close its anchor store.
 A year later, Sears Holdings unveiled plans to redevelop the Sears site with a 250,000 square foot open air concept called The Collection at Boca Town Center.
 It will provide shopping, dining, and entertainment similar to the lifestyle center in Aventura Mall.
-Simon is attempting to block plans for the project stating it violates a 1985 agreement with the mall for using the space for something other than traditional retail.
+Simon is attempting to block plans for the project, stating it violates a 1985 agreement with the mall for using the space for something other than traditional retail.

-By 2023, since the government lockdown, Town Center at Boca Raton had announced several newest additions, among them are Offline by Aerie, Laderach, Garage, Honey Birdette, Blue Nile, ThirdLove, Marc Jacobs, Vince, as well as entirely new store formats for Lululemon Athletica and Cartier.
+By 2023, since the government lockdown, Town Center at Boca Raton had announced several newest additions.
+The mall also features a 1,700 sq ft playground for children.

+By 2025, Simon was able to block Sears Holdings and their successor Transformco from redeveloping the site.
+Transformco sold the former Sears store under Seritage Growth Properties to Simon for $23 million in 2025.
+In 2026, Simon made public plans to demolish and redevelop the former Sears building and site into a hotel, luxury apartments, retail, and restaurants.
+Part of this plan would involve constructing an eight-story hotel with 197 rooms, a seven-story tower with 374 luxury apartments, and a parking garage built between them.
+The development would be centered around a Main Street flanked by eight buildings with over 157,000 square feet (14585.8 m²) of retail and restaurant space.
+Simon submitted an application to develop the 31.6 acre site to the city of Boca Raton in 2026.

 Incidents

 2007 murders

 In 2007, several murders at the mall drew national attention.
 In March, a 52-year-old woman was kidnapped and murdered.
 In December, 47-year-old Nancy Bochicchio and her 7-year-old daughter Joey were also kidnapped and later found bound and shot in the head in the woman's SUV in the mall parking lot.
 In addition, a similar incident occurred at the mall in August 2007, in which a Jane Doe and her 2-year-old son were kidnapped and tied up in their car by a male assailant after he forced the woman to make a cash withdrawal via an ATM.

 This case was featured on America's Most Wanted and caused host John Walsh to say he believed a serial killer was active in the city.
 Though there is no forensic evidence to definitely establish the murders were committed by the same person, the similarities in the cases led police to believe they were related.
 The murders all remain unsolved.

-Israel Keyes (1978–2012) was considered a possible suspect for the Boca murders.
-He was arrested in 2012 on suspicion of committing a murder in Alaska, and killed himself in prison after confessing to several murders but before he could be tried in court.
-He was a tall, slender athletic white man, physically similar to the culprit described by the kidnapped mother who survived her encounter.
-As of 2019, Keyes's known travels and timeline cannot rule him out as a suspect for the Boca murders, given his established habit of traveling far from home to commit murders of random victims.
-Furthermore in other of Keyes's known crimes, he withdrew money from ATMs tied to his victims.